mp40/Movie-Search-Component/README.md

 #### Features
 * Fetches trending media from API when widget is loaded.
 * Search by name.
+* Searches as user types in search input box.
 * Filterable results by all, movie, tv show and person.

 #### To Run